MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/NutritionOrderExcludeFoodModifier.md

 ---
-title: NutritionOrderExcludeFoodModifier - Common Data Model | Microsoft Docs
+title: NutritionOrderExcludeFoodModifier in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: This modifier is used to convey order-specific modifiers about the type of food that should NOT be given.
 These can be derived from patient allergies, intolerance, or preferences such as No Red Meat,
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Nutrition Order Exclude Food Modifier
+# Nutrition Order Exclude Food Modifier in electronicMedicalRecords

 This modifier is used to convey order-specific modifiers about the type of food that should NOT be given.
 These can be derived from patient allergies, intolerance, or preferences such as No Red Meat,